 The Women in Conflict 1325 Fellowship is based around the principles of UN Security Council Resolution 1325 which “reaffirms the role of women in the prevention and resolution of conflict, peace negotiations, peacebuilding, peacekeeping, humanitarian response and in post-conflict reconstruction, and stresses the importance of their equal participation in all efforts for the promotion of peace and security”.

-The programme takes the form of workshop/discussion-based sessions and provides space for participants to learn with and from each other through sharing experiences, knowledge, and examples of successes and obstacles faced in their work.
+The programme takes the form of workshop/discussion-based sessions, field visits, and activities that provide space for participants to learn with and from each other through sharing experiences, knowledge, and examples of successes and obstacles faced in their work.
 Participants in this programme are new Fellows.
+The Women in Conflict 1325 Fellow runs 3 times throughout the year, held in Edinburgh and the Scottish Borders.

 The Fellowship Programme aims to: